Ghini/ghini.tour/README.rst

 We haven't decided yet, but I wish to

+* Let ghini.tour download POIs, texts and audio from ghini.me,

 * Have tour texts on weblate, with one configuration marked as the "source" and then translations to whatever other languages we desire,
-* Let ghini.tour download POIs, texts and audio from ghini.me,
-* The server at ghini.me would be producing the audio files automatically,
+* The server at ghini.me would be producing the audio files automatically, (probably not: the quality of automatic TTS is maybe good enough for personal use, but not really for a tour.)

 explaining tasks
 -----------------------------------